How to Hire Across the GCC Without a Local Entity: The 2026 Guide

 Country by country: the headline differences

 United Arab Emirates.
 The most common entry point.
-Hiring involves MOHRE work permits, employee sponsorship and wage protection system payroll.
+Hiring involves MOHRE approvals, employee sponsorship and wage protection system payroll.
 Contracts follow the federal labour law, with defined rules on probation, notice and end-of-service gratuity.
 Emiratisation targets apply to many private-sector employers and are enforced with fines, so getting the nationalisation picture right matters from day one.
 Free-zone and mainland hiring differ in the detail, which is where local guidance earns its keep.
-See our UAE EOR service, the primary rules at mohre.gov.ae, and our walkthrough of the UAE work permit process.
+See our UAE EOR service, the primary rules at mohre.gov.ae, and our walkthrough of the UAE hiring and approvals process.

 Qatar.
-Work-permit and sponsorship-based, with its own labour law, wage protection system and Qatarisation ambitions in certain sectors.
+Sponsorship-based, with its own labour law, wage protection system and Qatarisation ambitions in certain sectors.
 Processing steps and medical/attestation requirements differ from the UAE, so timelines should be planned rather than assumed.

 Kuwait.
-A work-permit regime with Kuwaitisation quotas in parts of the private sector and its own residency (iqama) process.
+An employer-sponsorship regime with Kuwaitisation quotas in parts of the private sector and its own residence formalities.
 Documentation and approvals can be exacting, which makes local handling valuable.

 Bahrain.
-Often seen as relatively straightforward to hire in, with LMRA work permits and a Bahrainisation framework.
-It is a common test market for the region, but the permit and sponsorship fundamentals still apply.
+Often seen as relatively straightforward to hire in, with LMRA approvals and a Bahrainisation framework.
+It is a common test market for the region, but the sponsorship fundamentals still apply.

 Oman.
-Work visas are sponsored by the employer, with Omanisation quotas that vary by sector.
+Employment is employer-sponsored, with Omanisation quotas that vary by sector.
 Statutory entitlements and end-of-service rules follow the Omani labour law.
 Smaller in volume than the UAE and Saudi Arabia, but active and growing.

-The common thread across all six: permits, sponsorship, wage protection payroll and nationalisation are the substance of employment, not paperwork bolted on afterwards.
+The common thread across all six: employer sponsorship, wage protection payroll and nationalisation are the substance of employment, not paperwork bolted on afterwards.
 A generic template travels badly here.

 A worked scenario: one hire in the UAE and one in Saudi Arabia